iniself/noba/README.md

 * Datas, Indicators, Observer and Volume have own aspect ratios, which can be configured in live client or scheme
+* Different datafeed's plot sytle can be customize separately
 * Only one axis for volume will be added when using multiple data sources on one figure
 * Volume axis position is configureable in scheme, by default it is being plotted on the right side
 * Linked Crosshair across all figures